Kununurra

 An assessment of population growth drivers in Kununurra reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-With these demographic trends, a population increase of just below the median for non-metropolitan areas nationally is expected.
-The Kununurra statistical area is projected to grow by 671 persons to 2041, reflecting an overall increase of 9.7% over the 17 years.
+AreaSearch is using ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data and post-2032 estimates, AreaSearch employs growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023 based on 2022 data).
+Looking ahead, demographic trends suggest a population increase just below the median of non-metropolitan areas nationally.
+By 2041, the suburb is projected to grow by 679 persons, reflecting an overall increase of approximately 8.7% over the 17-year period.

 Frequently Asked Questions - Population